-&lt;sup>29 The contract should be negotiated between the Forest Owner and the project developer and/or aggregator.
 The contract should be negotiated between the Forest Owner and the project developer and/or aggregator.

-Free, Prior, and Informed Consent measures to reassess the terms of contract on an ongoing basis or in the event of noncompliance with the terms of the contract.
-The contract will be maintained as a confidential document on the Reserve registry.
+The contract should be negotiated between the Forest Owner and the project developer and/or aggregator.

+Notification, Participation, and Documentation

+Assemblies (at least once a year) are held to discuss critical elements associated with project activities.
+Assemblies must prove that vulnerable groups are included, including avecindados33.
+Each Assembly must include the following items on the agenda:

+- Forestry activities (management actions, environmental issues, grievances, other concerns and opportunities)

+- Programmatic events (monitoring, reporting, and verification)

+- Credits issued

+- Benefit sharing arrangements

+- Finances

-Notification, Participation, and Documentation Social Safeguards for Communities and Communal Lands Assemblies (at least once a year) are held to discuss critical elements associated with project activities.
-Assemblies must prove that vulnerable groups are included.
-Each Assembly must include the following items on the agenda: Forestry activities (management actions, environmental issues, grievances, other concerns and opportunities) Programmatic events (monitoring, reporting, and verification) Credits issued Benefit sharing arrangements Finances In addition to community or communal Assemblies, community or communal group participation in the project development and verification processes is critical to ensure the longevity of the Forest Project.
-Social safeguards for Public and Private lands A public meeting prior to project registration and prior to each complete verification is held to discuss critical elements associated with project activities that may affect neighboring communities and landowners.
-Provisions must be made to ensure non-Spanish speaking participants can understand the material and communicate during public meetings.
-Each public meeting must include the following items on the agenda: Forestry activities (management actions, environmental issues, grievances, other concerns and opportunities) Programmatic events (monitoring, reporting, and verification activities) A meeting (at least once a year) is held between the Forest Owner and Project Developer to discuss critical elements associated with project activities.
-Each meeting must include the following items on the agenda: Credits issued Benefit sharing arrangements Finances Social Safeguard Land Tenure Description (SS) Communities and Each Forest Owner should describe how notices of Assemblies Communal Lands take place in order to include as many people as possible SS9 Proper Public and Private Each Forest Owner should describe how notices of the public Notification lands meeting(s) take place in order to include as many people as possible, including neighboring communities and landowners Communities and Assemblies must provide a sign-in sheet so that attendance can be monitored.
-Communal Lands Opportunities for all community or communal group members to share opinions, both in writing and orally.
-The Project Coordinator can request comment from community or communal group members during meetings if deemed pertinent.
-Forest Owners should describe how members of the community or SS10 communal group are incorporated in the design, development, and Participation ongoing monitoring, reporting, and verification (MRV) of the Forest Project Public and Private .
-Public meetings must provide a sign-in sheet so that attendance lands can be monitored.
-Public meetings must have opportunities for all attendees to share opinions, both in writing and orally.
-Communities and An Assembly Act must document the discussions associated with SS11 each required item on the agenda.
-Communal Lands Assembly/Meeting Forest Owners should describe how Assembly Acts will be publicly Documentation available as part of the project record.
+In addition to community Assemblies, community participation in the project development and verification processes is critical to ensure the longevity of the Forest Project.

+Social Safeguard (SS) Description SS8 Proper Notification Each Forest Owner should describe how notices of Assemblies take place in order to include as many people as possible SS9 Participation Assemblies must provide a sign-in sheet so that attendance can be monitored Opportunities for all community/ejido members to share opinions, both in writing and orally The Project Coordinator can request comment from community/ejido members during meetings if deemed pertinent Forest Owners should describe how members of the community are incorporated in the design, development, and ongoing monitoring, reporting, and verification (MRV) of the Forest Project SS10 Assembly Documentation An Assembly Act must document the discussions associated with each required item on the agenda Forest Owners should describe how Assembly Acts will be publicly available as part of the project record
-Public and Private lands Meeting notes must document the discussions associated with each required item on the agenda and be signed by all attendees for all meetings.
-Meeting notes must be included in the Project Report for all meetings.
-For public meetings, Forest Owners should describe how the meeting notes will be publicly available and accessible to neighboring landowners as part of the project record.

-&lt;sup>31 Confidential information may be redacted; for further considerations or guidance, consult with the Reserve.
-Confidential information may be redacted; for further considerations or guidance, consult with the Reserve.
+33 Avecindados are inhabitants of the ejido or community that are not ejidatarios or comuneros, and therefore, on several occasions they do not participate in decision making.